Israel bombards central Beirut as its leadership prepares to vote on ceasefire with Hezbollah

 Hezbollah began firing into northern Israel, saying it was showing support for the Palestinians, a day after Hamas carried out its Oct.
 7, 2023, attack on southern Israel, triggering the Gaza war.
 Israel returned fire on Hezbollah, and the two sides have been exchanging barrages ever since.

-In early September, Israel escalated its campaign of bombardment and sent troops into Lebanon, vowing to put an end to Hezbollah fire.
+Israel escalated its campaign of bombardment in mid-September and later sent troops into Lebanon, vowing to put an end to Hezbollah fire so tens of thousands of evacuated Israelis could return to their homes.

 More than 3,760 people have been killed by Israeli fire in Lebanon the past 13 months, many of them civilians, according to Lebanese health officials.
 The bombardment has driven 1.2 million people from their homes.
 Israel says it has killed more than 2,000 Hezbollah members.

-After previous hopes for a ceasefire were dashed, U.S. officials cautioned that negotiations were not yet complete and noted that there could be last-minute hitches that either delay or destroy an agreement.
+After previous hopes for a ceasefire were dashed, U.S. officials cautioned that negotiations were not yet complete and noted there could be last-minute hitches that delay or destroy an agreement.

 “Nothing is done until everything is done,” White House national security spokesman John Kirby said.